Twinklebear/Twinklebear.github.io/_posts/2013-08-17-lesson-2-dont-put-everything-in-main.md

 * Draw an SDL_Texture to an SDL_Renderer at position x, y, preserving
 * the texture's width and height
 * @param tex The source texture we want to draw
-* @param ren The renderer we want to draw too
+* @param ren The renderer we want to draw to
-* @param x The x coordinate to draw too
+* @param x The x coordinate to draw to
-* @param y The y coordinate to draw too
+* @param y The y coordinate to draw to
 */
 void renderTexture(SDL_Texture *tex, SDL_Renderer *ren, int x, int y){
 	//Setup the destination rectangle to be at the position we want